rothos/protocol_1/index.md

 **Action Instructions Part 1**

-- If you become aware that it would be good to directly and immediately do [in such or such and thus a manner/sense/way] that or something like or in the neighborhood of [action/behavior/doing/self-happening—do/act/cause/maintain/enable/incept/start/prevent/block/stop/end/facilitate/retard/stabilize/change/think/know/sense/feel/check/test/try/experiment/have-part-in/querying/asking/wondering/imagining/storytelling/narrating/what-if-ing/solving/solutioning/what-would-they-do-ing/questioning/assessing/judging/evaluating … participating in/push/pull/attend/image/envision/visualize/interrupt/preempt/interleave/substitute/switch/meaning-making/meaning-dissolving, experimenting, waiting, observing, interrupting] A at or during a particular time/moment/instant or interval/duration, and, at or during that particular time/moment/instant or interval/duration, you can do so, and it’s still good to do so, then do so; allow or participate in that happening.
+- If you become aware that it would be good to directly and immediately do [in such or such and thus a manner/sense/way] that or something like or in the neighborhood of [action/behavior/doing/self-happening—do/act/cause/maintain/enable/incept/start/prevent/block/stop/end/facilitate/retard/stabilize/change/think/know/sense/feel/check/test/try/experiment/have-part-in/querying/asking/wondering/imagining/storytelling/narrating/what-if-ing/solving/solutioning/what-would-they-do-ing/questioning/assessing/judging/evaluating … participating in/push/pull/raise/lower/attend/image/envision/visualize/interrupt/preempt/interleave/substitute/switch/meaning-making/meaning-dissolving, experimenting, waiting, observing, interrupting] A at or during a particular time/moment/instant or interval/duration, and, at or during that particular time/moment/instant or interval/duration, you can do so, and it’s still good to do so, then do so; allow or participate in that happening.
 [Selecting from space of all possible actions…]
 - If you become aware that it would be bad to directly and immediately do [in such or such and thus a manner/sense/way] that or something like or in the neighborhood of [action/behavior/doing/self-happening/etc.] A at or during a particular time/moment/instant or interval/duration, and, at or during that particular time/moment/instant or interval/duration, you can (not) do so, and it’s still good to (not) do so, then don't do so (don't start doing so or stop doing so); have the [minimal] absence of that doing [A]; allow or participate in that happening.
 - If you become aware that it would have in some sense been good to do so but you can’t (a) do or can’t (b) have the absence of doing that or something like or in the neighborhood of some particular [action/behavior/doing/self-happening] A, at or during a particular time/moment/instant or interval/duration, then stop trying completely, will that you have the absence of doing A and ultimately release even that; allow or participate in that happening.

 **Action Instructions Part 2 (the “opposite” or “absence” or “antidote” of/to action)**

-- If you become aware that it would be good to (instead) revert/have become labile/undo/invert/reverse/inverse [operation]/release/“incomplete”/let go of/redo-to-undo/replay-to-undo/juxtapose-to-undo/allow-to-undo/dream-to-undo/reverie-to-undo/do-to-undo/go-true-backwards/go-perfect-backwards/‘controlled/channelized “falling backwards [into]”)’ the immediate effects of some particular acting/doing A, and you can do so, then do so; allow or participate in that happening.
+- If you become aware that it would be good to (instead) revert/have become labile/undo/invert/reverse/inverse [operation]/release/“incomplete”/let go of/redo-to-undo/replay-to-undo/juxtapose-to-undo/allow-to-undo/dream-to-undo/reverie-to-undo/do-to-undo/go-true-backwards/go-perfect-backwards/‘controlled/channelized “falling backwards [into]”; fall-backwards-into, fall-forwards-backwards-into)’ the immediate effects of some particular acting/doing A, and you can do so, then do so; allow or participate in that happening.
 - If you become aware that it would be bad to revert/have-become-labile/undo/invert/reverse/inverse-[operation]/release/“incomplete”/let-go-of/de-reify/un-reify/‘controlled/channelized “falling backwards [into]”)’ the immediate effects of some particular acting/doing A, and you can (not) do so, then don't do so (don't start doing so or stop doing so); allow or participate in that (not) happening.
 - If you become aware that it would have in some sense been good to revert or have something become labile (or not) but you can’t, then stop trying completely, will that you have the absence of such and ultimately release even that; allow or participate in that happening.